 As I mentioned before, sports are no different than life.
 You should be prepared to recover from adversity and change your plans at a moment’s notice because sometimes things just don´t go the way they should.

-After running ten kilometers, I started questioning my decision of doing an Ironman and promised myself that I would never do it again.
+After running ten kilometers, I started questioning my decision to do an Ironman and promised myself that I would never do it again.
 Toward the end, it was a battle against myself.
 And thanks to my family’s encouragement, I was able to cross the finish line.

 It was a battle of 6:05 hours.
 I felt emotions that I cannot describe.
 It was stronger than the pain I was feeling.
 It certainly wasn’t going to be my last Ironman.

 Since I started using atlasGO, I have a bigger motivation; knowing that every activity I do can make an impact.
-Every time I am training for a new competition, it is not only about achieving a goal but to know that every kilometer is making a difference to this world.
+Every time I am training for a new competition, it is about achieving a goal and knowing that every kilometer is making a difference in this world.

 Read more stories from our ambassadors, our partners, and the causes they support!View all Posts